bonepeople/AndroidWidget/document/features/StringResource/README.md

 }
 ```

-> 💡 You can define more or fewer abstract properties depending on your UI needs.
+You can define more or fewer abstract properties depending on your UI needs.

-### 2. Implement Language-Specific Classes
+### Implement language-specific classes

-Each implementation corresponds to a locale and should override the abstract string properties.
+Each implementation corresponds to a locale and overrides the abstract string properties.

 ```kotlin
 class ChatTextEnUS : ChatText() {